rameshrr99/uk.co.nfpservice.onlineworldpay/README.md

 --
 # FUTURE REQUIREMENT

-	Recurring Payment
+	* Recurring Payment.
-	Webhook Integration
+	* Webhook Integration.

 --
 # CURRENT RELEASE
 	Compatible with CiviCRM 4.6.x and Drupal 7.x.

 	This module was developed based on CiviCRM 4.6 and Drupal 7.x. - hasn't been tested in any other version.
 	Please give a test and if you want to use it in lower or higher version.
-Please feel free to contact me if you have any issues. you can find the contact details at the footer of this document.
+	Please feel free to contact me if you have any issues.
+	You can find the contact details at the footer of this document.

 	Currently tested in CiviCRM 4.6 / Drupal 7.x with Webform CiviCRM Integration 7.x - 7.14